Tmh3101/Manager-Student-List-Project/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

---> Let's run the file Test.java in folder test to execute the program.
+> Let's run the file Test.java in folder test to execute the program.
+> You can open to load StudentList.data to table.
+This is available student list.

 ## Folder Structure